-Provisional admission in the categories described above may be granted to a student who does not meet all requirements at the time of application but demonstrates exceptional promise.
-Please contact the Office of Admissions at admissions@cleary.edu or 517.338.3330 for details.
+Provisional admission may also be granted to students who do not meet all requirements at the time of application, but demonstrate exceptional promise.
+Please contact the Office of Admissions at admissions@cleary.edu or 517-338-3330 for more information.